cite-architecture/CitableBase.jl/docs/src/citable.md

 citabletrait(typeof(distantbook))
 ```

-There is a `citable` function that tests whether individual objects belong to a type implementing the function.
+`CitableBase` includes the `citable` function to test whether individual objects belong to a type implementing the function.
 (This is parallel to the `urncomparable` function we saw before.)

 ```@example book
 citable(distantbook)